MillionConcepts/lhorizon/docs/paper.md

 cases with tens to hundreds of thousands of data points per analysis.
 We wrote an entirely new response parser using only builtins, _NumPy_, and _pandas_, resulting in performance improvements of 10-100x.
-We submitted minimal workarounds for the API issues to _astroquery_, but the changes we made in our fork were too extensive to be folded into _astroquery_ via a PR -- especially because one of its core 'features' is divesting from _astropy_ objects and idioms.
+We submitted minimal workarounds for the API issues to _astroquery_, but the changes we made in our fork were too extensive to be folded into _astroquery_ via a PR -- especially because removing _astropy_ objects and idioms was one of our major design goals.
 We named this fork `lhorizon` and have continued developing it as a distinct project.

 # Statement of Need